Tekla News for Building & Construction, Summer 2014

 SH Structures worked closely with the client, who had a clear vision, and the supportive artist.
 This was essential to the project’s success and ensured that the aesthetics remained as close as possible to the 1/10th scale models that had been produced as the basis of the scheme.

 Watch a documentary, narrated by Andy Scott, about the process of creating the sculptures from design to installation.

 You know them.
 Their 10,000 staff rethinks the build environment, be it railway networks or gravity-defying skyscrapers, and defies the cynics.
 Now Arup has rethought the structures of human body with virtual replication in project OVE and demonstrated the potential of BIM.
 The 170-meter tall research laboratory has respiratory system, heart and brain, it sweats and gets hungry.
-For modeling OVE’s full structural skeleton Arup chose Tekla as they do with their construction projects.
+For modelling OVE’s full structural skeleton Arup chose Tekla as they do with their construction projects.

-Join our webinar to hear Arup’s Joe Dukelow and Jonathan Locke tell how they did it, and about designing the more conventional 52 Lime Street, the 35-floor London office buildings that maximizes floor area and views while limiting solar gain.
+Join our webinar to hear Arup’s Joe Dukelow and Jonathan Lock tell how they did it, and about designing the more conventional 52 Lime Street, the 35-floor London office buildings that maximizes floor area and views while limiting solar gain.

-Technip has chosen Tekla as its global building information modeling (BIM) partner and provider.
+Technip has chosen Tekla as its global building information modelling (BIM) partner and provider.
 The company is present in 48 countries with 40,000 people and is world leader in project management, engineering and construction for the energy industry.
 Technip uses Tekla as structural solution for model-based methods and processes for the industrial, plant, and EPC markets.

 Trimble acquired CSC last year and now CSC is merging with Tekla.
 CSC produces software for structural design calculations, FE analysis, and steel and concrete building design.
 Both Tekla and CSC share experience in the global building and construction market, and customers will now benefit from a fuller and more rounded portfolio of products and services.